Hong Kongers turn to social media to keep memory of Tiananmen Square alive

-Category: World Hits: 2For the first time since the 1989 massacre, there will be no formal vigils in the Chinese-speaking world to mark the events of Tiananmen Square 32 years ago, when China used tanks and soldiers to crush protests by unarmed pro-democracy activists.
+Category: World Hits: 4For the first time since the 1989 massacre, there will be no formal vigils in the Chinese-speaking world to mark the events of Tiananmen Square 32 years ago, when China used tanks and soldiers to crush protests by unarmed pro-democracy activists.
 In Hong Kong, many are turning to social media to bypass a ban on public gatherings, quietly determined to ensure those gunned down are not forgotten.

 Read more https://www.france24.com/en/asia-pacific/20210603-hong-kongers-turn-to-social-media-to-keep-memory-of-tiananmen-square-alive